 Assessing Freeze Injury to Wheat

-By Robert Klein - Emeritus Extension Professor, Cody Creech - Dryland Cropping Systems Specialist, Nicolás Cafaro La Menza – Cropping Systems Specialist, Department of Agronomy and Horticulture, Al Dutcher - Former Associate Nebraska State Climatologist, Amanda Easterly - Research Assistant Professor, Karen DeBoer - Former Extension Educator, Stephen Wegulo - Extension Plant Pathologist
+By Robert Klein - Emeritus Extension Professor, Cody Creech - Dryland Cropping Systems Specialist, Nicolás Cafaro La Menza – Cropping Systems Specialist, Department of Agronomy and Horticulture, Al Dutcher - Former Associate Nebraska State Climatologist, Amanda Easterly - Research Associate Professor, Karen DeBoer - Former Extension Educator, Stephen Wegulo - Extension Plant Pathologist

 Growers across the state are concerned about abnormally low temperatures that occurred several times over the past week.
 Figure 1 and 2 and Table 1 have the low temperatures for the early morning hours on May 21 and May 22 with many record low temperatures.
 Winter wheat is close to the normal growth stage at the present time but has been subjected to a number of stressors this growing season.
 Dry planting conditions and continued drought have reduced crop tillering and vegetative growth, and scattered hail has occurred in a handful of wheat-growing regions.